 - Completed a Physical Fitness Form

-5. Group Commissioners shall submit International Travel Applications, for trips more than three nights or 500 km from home, to firstname.lastname@example.org, for approval.
+5. In consultation with their Group Commissioner, the Scouter-In-Charge shall submit the International Adventure Application, for trips more than three nights or 500 km from home, for approval.

 International Letters of Introduction

 7. An International Letter of Introduction may be obtained for individuals travelling outside of Canada.
-Such letters are issued by Council offices on a standard form from the World Organization of the Scout Movement.
+Such letters are issued by the International Commissioner or designate on a standard form from the World Organization of the Scout Movement.
 The only purpose of the International Letter of Introduction is to identify the carrier as a registered member of Scouts Canada.
 The letter conveys no special privileges.
+Send your request to firstname.lastname@example.org.

 Current USA requirements https://help.cbp.gov/app/answers/detail/a_id/1280/~/children—traveling-into-the-u.s.-as-canadian-citizen